Gaurav-Van/Gaurav-Van/README.md

 # 💫 About Me
-I'm a Computer Science Student and Upcoming Associate Software Engineer at Shell.
+I'm a Associate Software Engineer at Shell.
 My background is in Data Science and Machine Learning, using tools like Python, R, scikit-learn, and TensorFlow.
 I am interested in understanding the in-depth workings and architecture of the technologies I study and work with.<br><br> `I like to explore Different Languages, Tech Stacks or Things related to Computer Science in general`

 ## 🌐 Socials